InformaticsMatters/docker-fragnet-test/README.md

 A graph database with built-in data based on our neo4j container image used to run experimental tests with the fragnet search utility.

+A simple test query for this database: -

+    match (a:Available {cmpd_id: 'MOLPORT:020-058-278'}) return a

 # The data-loader files
 We rely on our [fragalysis] graph processing playbooks to generate this material.
 The files contained here should be in our S3 graph storage,